Americans squeezed by higher rents, tight credit

 "I've been crying," says Wynder.
 "I've been praying."

-(Reporting by Michelle Conlin and Melanie Hicken in New York with Ilaina Jonas in New York, Editing by Dan Wilchins and Lisa Von Ahn)
+(Reporting by Michelle Conlin with Ilaina Jonas, Editing by Dan Wilchins and Lisa Von Ahn)